samwelwayne266-coder/Search/README.md

 ### ⚡ Wayne Protocol (wayne://)

-A custom internal protocol for deep GitHub integration:
+-A custom internal protocol for deep GitHub integration:

 ``Type wayne://[repo-name] in the search bar.``